Downtown in Sioux Falls in Minnehaha County, South Dakota — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • Science & Medicine • Settlements & Settlers.
 In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical year for this entry is 1835.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cigar Manufacturing (within shouting distance of this marker); Fort Dakota, D.T. (within shouting distance of this marker); 8th Street Bridge (within shouting distance of this marker); Traverse (within shouting distance of this marker); Overflow (within shouting distance of this marker); Course (within shouting distance of this marker); Launch (about 300 feet away, measured in a direct line); The Cataract (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Cigar Manufacturing (within shouting distance of this marker); Barracks of Fort Dakota (within shouting distance of this marker); Fort Dakota, D.T. (within shouting distance of this marker); 8th Street Bridge (within shouting distance of this marker); Traverse (within shouting distance of this marker); Overflow (within shouting distance of this marker); Course (within shouting distance of this marker); Launch (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Sioux Falls.